 http://paraf.in/junk/nonHQ.jpg - exported with HQ setting disabled (both use lanczos3 as interpolator)

-#1 Updated by Pascal de Bruijn about 7 years ago
+#1 Updated by Pascal de Bruijn over 7 years ago

 - % Done changed from 0 to 50

 - Target version set to Candidate for next minor release

 - Status changed from New to In Progress